tjin88/Haneul/README.md

 # Welcome to Hanuel, the Manga and Light Novel Tracking Platform
+🎉🎉 In honour of Wordle #1,087 (June 10, 2024), Haneul is officially doing it's pre-release! 🎉🎉

 ## Introduction
-This project was born out of personal necessity and a commitment to ethical technology.
-It's designed to address the challenges manga and light novel enthusiasts face - from keeping track of the latest chapters to managing personal collections.
-Traditional methods like bookmarking and relying on aggregator sites often lead to frustrations and ethical dilemmas.
-This platform aims to provide an ethical and efficient solution.
+This project was born out of personal necessity.
+It's designed to address the challenges manga and light novel readers face - keeping track of the latest chapters and managing personal collections.
+Traditional methods like bookmarking and relying on aggregator sites often lead to frustrations - for me, this was that translators & publishers get less user traffic, and thus drop amazing series.
+Haneul aims to provide an ethical and efficient solution.

 ## Project Overview
 Haneul is a centralized place where you can easily access, manage, and track your manga and light novel collections.
-The goal is to offer a reliable and ethical service, and I hope it becomes a valuable tool in your reading journey.
+The goal is to offer a reliable service, and I hope it becomes a valuable tool in your reading journey.

 ## Features
-* **Centralized Collection Management:** Manage and track your manga and light novel collections effortlessly.
+* **Centralized Collection:** Manage and track your manga and light novel collections effortlessly.
-* **Ethical Approach:** Committed to supporting original publishers and offering an ethical alternative to aggregator sites.
 * **User-Friendly Interface:** Enjoy a straightforward reading management experience.
+* **Chrome/Firefox/Edge Extension:** (Currently waiting to deploy)

 ## Getting Started
 Join me in eliminating aggregator websites from the equation.
 Please stay tuned for more updates and detailed instructions on how to get started.